ChenQiang-CN/a301_2020/notebooks/week10/hires_map.md

   name: python3
 ---

-# Introduction
+(vancouver_hires)=
+# Adding a high resolution map

-Below we read in the small Vancouver image we wrote out in the image_zoom notebook, and put it on a map with a UTM-10N crs.
+Below we read band 5 from the small Vancouver image we wrote out in the {ref}`rasterio_3bands` notebook, and put it on a map with a UTM-10N crs.
 We then add a high resolution coastline read from the openstreetmap coastline database.

 ```{code-cell} ipython3
 import pprint